Explore Romeing’s favourite restaurants, bars, and sights in Rome’s most cherished neighbourhood, Trastevere.

 Duration: 2 hours

 On the other side of Trastevere, you’ll find Rome’s Jewish Quarter, home to one of the oldest Jewish communities in Europe.
 Cross the river to explore the Tiber Island, Jewish Quarter, Marcello’s theater and more.
-It’s the perfect occasion to embark on a journey back in time, discovering these two very characteristic neighbourhoods of Rome.
+It’s the perfect occasion to embark on a journey back in time, discovering these two very characteristic neighborhoods of Rome.